ai-cam/ai-cam.github.io/requirements/REQ-0001-cms-always-publishable.md

 ## Description

-Elinor Pegler (communications lead) and the wider editorial team publish all content through Decap CMS.
+Communications lead and the wider editorial team publish all content through Decap CMS.
 They cannot use GitHub directly.
 When the CMS is broken — whether due to a dependency update, a configuration error, or an infrastructure change — they have no fallback and cannot publish.
 This is the highest-priority failure mode in the repository.

 **Why this matters**: Tenet `editorial-continuity` — the website exists to publish content, and 88% of commits in this repository are editorial operations through the CMS.

-**Who benefits**: Elinor Pegler, the communications team, and anyone relying on timely publication of events, news, reports, and calls.
+**Who benefits**:  the communications team, and anyone relying on timely publication of events, news, reports, and calls.

 ## Acceptance Criteria